geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Their steps are lighted by the sullen Gnome.

 But now, what cheerful sounds and sudden light
-Burst in full splendour on her dazzled sight !
+Burst in full splendour on her dazzled sight!
 A vast saloon the astonished travellers gain,
 Where silver columns the bright dome sustain;
 Four spacious galleries stretch the chamber round,